dirkmueller/presentation-nashville-logclassify/presentation.md

 <img data-src="images/report-detail.png"  /> <!-- .element: class="fragment" data-fragment-index="2" -->

 Note:
-- Isolate "typical" errors from atypical ones
 - A model is built per file.
 The model name is a minified version of the filename to include variations, e.g. audit.1 and audit.2 use the same model
+- A model allows blending out "typical" errors from atypical ones
 - "Loading" and "Testing" debug shows the /model-name/: used for each file
-- Before printing the anomalies, the baseline sources are also displayed, see the /compared with/ debug
+- HTML output is better for handling large outputs

 ### supportconfig SVD
 <img data-src="images/supportconfig-svd.png" class="plain" height="550" />

+Note:
+- For more effective supportconfig reduction the feature extraction still needs tweaking
+- Current feature extraction is too tuned for CI use case and needs some adaptations
+- Work in progress

 ### log-classify: OpenStack logfiles